Welcome

 • Rule 8.2: Obtain bank statements at least every five weeks.

-• Rule 8.4: Keep a central record of bills relating to the work done in operating the account.
+• Rule 8.4: Keep a central record of bills relating to the work done in operating the account (or other written notifications of costs).

 Exam Warning